-Email - learning@rivervalleystudent.co.uk Office Hours - 8.30am until 5pm - Monday to Friday (Closed Weekends and School Holidays)
+Email - learning@rivervalleystudent.co.uk

+Office Hours - 8.30am until 5pm - Monday to Friday (Closed Weekends and School Holidays)

-16. Key Staff
+17. Key Staff

-Katie Palmer - Headteacher, Site Designated Safeguarding Lead (DSL), Quality Assurance, Therapist
+- Katie Palmer Headteacher, Site Designated Safeguarding Lead (DSL), Quality Assurance, Therapist, - ➤ Victoria McHolland-Pilcher Proprietor, Director of Education, Therapist - Robert Jarvis-Head of Outdoor Learning, Deputy Designated Safeguarding Lead (DSL), Online Safety Lead (OSL) - Amy Kadiu- Deputy Headteacher, SENCO Advisor, Maths and English Teacher - Joe Greenwood- Land Support Supervisor, Health and Safety-Risk Assessment of Setting

-- Victoria McHolland-Pilcher Proprietor, Director of Education, Therapist - Amy Kadiu- Deputy Headteacher, SENCO Advisor, Maths and English Teacher - Joe Greenwood- Land Support Supervisor, Health and Safety-Risk Assessment of Setting - Charlotte Fenna- Science Educator, Animal Care Lead, Equality and Diversity Ambassador - Emma Bronsdon- Sport and Creative Educator, Hedgehog and Wildlife Ambassador - Michelle Brodie- Learning Support Assistant, PSHE Assistant Educator, Wellbeing Support - > Tom Phillips- Trainee Educator - > Ella McHolland-Pilcher- Equine Therapy Trainee, Equine Care Lead - > Eva Kadiu- Equine Educator Trainee
+- Charlotte Fenna- Science Educator, Animal Care Lead, Equality and Diversity Ambassador - Emma Bronsdon- Sport and Creative Educator, Hedgehog and Wildlife Ambassador - Michelle Brodie- Learning Support Assistant, PSHE Assistant Educator, Wellbeing Support - > Tom Phillips- Trainee Educator - Ella McHolland-Pilcher- Equine Therapy Trainee, Equine Care Lead - > Eva Kadiu- Equine Educator Trainee

-17. Frequently Asked Questions
+18. Frequently Asked Questions

-1- What Can I Do When My Young Person Might Be Having A Particularly Difficult Day?
+1- What Can I Do When My Child/ Young Person Might Be Having A Particularly Difficult Day?

 In this section we are referring to a student's Social and Emotional Mental Health/ SEMH and what caregivers can do on the days when they are having a particularly difficult time.
 What does a particularly hard day look like in the first place?
 It is important to say at this point that we strongly believe that caregivers know their children best, so we trust your judgment and that you know a lot better than any of us how a 'particularly hard' day looks like for the student.
-However, from our experience we know that sometimes for students who have had long histories of SEMH difficulties, finding the motivation to get up in the morning and prepare for school can be a huge challenge which can put pressure on the whole family, especially when sleep difficulties contribute a big part of the students presentation and they always feel tired and exhausted when they wake up.
+However, from our experience we know that sometimes for students who have had long histories of SEMH difficulties, finding the motivation to get up in the morning and prepare for school can be a huge challenge which can put pressure on the whole family, especially when sleep difficulties contribute a big part of the student's presentation and they always feel tired and exhausted when they wake up.
 We appreciate that it is difficult to distinguish between a particularly hard day from one where the presentation is typically difficult.